aldavigdis/dockpress/readme.md

 environment where PHP-FPM, Nginx, Memcached and New Relic need to be accounted for.

+You can fork this codebase and use it as the basis of your own WordPress development by placing your WP site in the `wordpress_site` directory and committing it to the codebase; plugins, themes and all by running `git add wordpress_site/*`.

 ## Features

 * Runs PHP-FPM 8.1 behind Nginx (as opposed to the legacy apache mod_php of doing things)